FabinoHq/wf/README.md

 	. : output one byte from the register
-	) : Set current I/O cursor position from the register ( : Load current I/O cursor position into the register ? : Set I/O mode based on the value stored in the register (terminal or file)
+	) : Set current I/O cursor position from the register ( : Load current I/O cursor position into the register ? : Set I/O mode based on the value in the register (terminal or file)